ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

   </tr>
   <tr>
     <td width="40%"><strong>slide (optional)</strong></td>
     <td>Specifies what index should be shown when the carousel is first rendered.
-This can be updated with <code>amp-bind</code> to change which index is shown.</td>
+This can be updated with <code><a href="https://amp.dev/documentation/components/amp-bind">amp-bind</a></code> to change which index is shown.</td>
   </tr>
   <tr>
     <td width="40%"><strong>common attributes</strong></td>